trambarhq/trambar/docs/user-guide-admin.md

    ![User list - edit](img/admin-users-edit-2.png)

-3. The list will expand to show all users, including those who were deactivate or deleted earlier.
+3. The list will expand to show all users, including those who were deactivated or deleted earlier.
 Click the name of each user you wish to restore.

    ![User list - select](img/admin-users-restore-select.png)